 Bonjour.
 Ciao.
 Hola.
-Have you ever wanted to learn a new language, but were overwhelmed by the number of choices that are available?
-Perhaps you’ll be traveling soon and want to pick up a few key phrases; maybe you want to learn the language your ancestors spoke; or you studied French in college but haven’t touched it since.
+Have you ever wanted to learn a new language but were overwhelmed by the number of choices that are available?
+Perhaps you’ll be traveling soon and want to pick up a few key phrases, or maybe you studied French in college but haven’t touched it since.

-Whatever your reason, it’s never been easier to learn a new language.
+Whatever your reason, learning a new language has never been easier.
 A plethora of apps, software, and other tools are now available to help you practice those conjugations and enhance your vocabulary.

-First, we’ll take a quick look at why studying a new language can be so good for you.
+First, we’ll take a quick look at why studying a new language can benefit you.
+Then, we’ll provide a recommended list of apps and tools to try.

 Benefits of Studying a New Language for Seniors

 Conventional wisdom says it can be harder to learn new skills later in life.
-However, you might find learning a new language later in life easier in some ways; you likely have additional free time and more disposable income compared to earlier in life.
+However, learning a new language as an older adult can be easier in some ways.
+For example, you’ll likely have more free time and disposable income to travel and study the language than you did when you were younger.

-• It keeps your mind healthy.
+- It keeps your mind healthy.
 Learning, at any age, is one of the best ways to keep your brain sharp and active.
-It can even slow cognitive aging, according to Harvard Health.
+According to a recent study, it can even slow cognitive aging.

-• Increased appreciation for other cultures.
+- Increased appreciation for other cultures.
 Learning a language can be an immersive experience.
-Not only will you better understand the way people speak, but getting a taste of their food, music, and customs can open up a new world for you.
+Not only will you better understand how people speak, but getting a taste of their food, music, and customs can open up a new world for you.

 Whatever motivates you to learn a new language, keep your goal in mind as you work through your studies.

 Phone and tablet apps, as well as computer software programs, make learning a language simpler than ever before.
-And you’re no longer limited to choosing between Spanish, German, and French — Irish, Japanese, Hawaiian, and more, are all options.
+With the wealth of technological advancement, you’re no longer limited to the languages conventionally spoken and taught at your local university campus.

-We’ve collected the best methods to learn a new language that you can start using today.
+We’ve collected the best methods to learn a new language you can use today.

 Best Apps for Learning a Language

-If you want to dabble in learning a new language or want to refresh what you already have learned, apps can be a great solution.
-Some are free; some offer premium or paid versions.
+If you want to learn a new language or refresh what you already know, apps can be a great solution.
+Some are free, and others offer premium or paid versions.
 All are convenient and can travel along with you wherever you take your phone or tablet.

-1. Duolingo is a popular app that is completely free to get started.
-Choose from over 30 different languages to begin your lessons on vocabulary and grammar.
-You can work through the app at your own pace, for as little or as much time as you want each day.
+- Duolingo is a popular app that is completely free to get started.
+Choose from nearly 40 different languages to begin your lessons on vocabulary and grammar.
+You can work through the app at your own pace, for as little or as long as you want each day.

-2. Drops is another free option that is game-based to help you learn a language.
+- Drops is another free game-based option that can help you learn a language.
 It also has a companion app, Scripts, to help you learn to write in different alphabets.
-If you’ve ever found learning a language to be boring, Drops might be the solution for you.
+If you’ve ever found learning a language boring, Drops might be your solution.

-4. Rosetta Stone is perhaps the best-known language-learning program for a reason.
-Its format has updated from CDs and booklets to apps, but it still offers a solid, research-backed method of learning a new language.
+- Rosetta Stone is perhaps the best-known language-learning program for a reason.
+Although its format has changed from CDs and booklets to apps, it still offers a solid, research-backed method of learning a new language.
+Choose from 25 languages, get immediate feedback on your pronunciation, and benefit from live coaching with native speakers.

-There are plenty of other language-learning apps available, so if the ones listed above failed to catch your interest, keep searching for the one that best suits your needs and study style.
+Plenty of other language-learning apps are available, so if the ones listed above fail to catch your interest, keep searching for the one that best suits your needs and study style.

 Best Offline Options for Learning a Language